Product Updates — 7 min

 Clearer responsibilities and communication

-So how can employers actually track the output, performance, and results once these responsibilities have been assigned?
 Tracking can be difficult with remote employees.
-Many managers can fall into the trap of micromanaging workers or losing trust in their workers to keep in control of tasks, but don’t allow yourself to think that tracking employees’ time online or mouse movements is a good idea.
+Many managers fall into the trap of micromanaging workers and lose trust in their workers to keep control of their tasks.
+It’s important to not allow yourself to think that over-analyzing your employees' time online, or tracking their mouse movements, is a good idea.

-Micromanaging is actually the worst thing you can do for remote teams.
-Not only is it ineffective, but it also reduces trust instead of improving productivity.
-People who are micromanaged quickly lose autonomy and pride in their work.
-Giving employees more trust and measuring their performance based on output, instead of time, is the smarter solution.
+Micromanaging is the worst thing you can do for remote teams.
+Not only is it ineffective and a waste of your time, but it also reduces employee trust.
+Instead of having their productivity boosted, people who are micromanaged quickly lose autonomy and pride in their work.
+The smarter solution is to give your employees more trust and measure their performance based on output instead of time.

 Remote teams have greater flexibility than in-office teams, but that does not mean you can leave your resource planning on the back burner.
 Companies must be ready to set up new and improve old processes to effectively run and scale.